Is Delta 10 Legal?

-The complete breakdown of D10 Legality in all 50 States
+The complete breakdown of Delta 10 legality in the USA

 Is Delta-10 legal federally?